PingleSlayer/ChessGPT/README.md

 ## Training Plan

 ### Plan
-The current plan to go from zero to the ultimate ChessGPT is as follows:
+Here's a roadmap to transform ChessGPT from its inception to the ultimate chess companion:
 1. Obtain pretrained LLM or train own LLM.
 2. Collect as much chess-related text data as possible.
 3. **Training 1:** Train model on data gathered in the previous step.